Get a quote online

 Finding the right words

-Selecting a poem for your Father’s funeral is a deeply personal decision.
-The right words can bring comfort, celebrate his life, and provide a lasting memory for those who gather to honour him.
+Choosing a poem for your father’s funeral is a deeply personal decision.
+The right words can bring comfort, celebrate his life, and create a lasting memory for everyone who comes to honour him.
 Take your time, and trust that whatever you choose will be a meaningful tribute.